 Such platforms as Windows Mobile, BlackBerry, iPhone are «closed» enough and limited by either their own devices (BlackBerry, iPhone) or development complexity.
-Among other problems of above mentioned platforms there is limited API.
-Even Java platform for mobile devices has some failings such as great number of limitations; very different APIs; device dependent code.
-Symbian and Windows Mobile platforms are better from this point as far as they support wider range of devices and their APIs give more options.
+Among other problems of the above-mentioned platforms there is limited API.
+Even Java platform for mobile devices has some failings such as a great number of limitations; very different APIs; device-dependent code.
+Symbian and Windows Mobile platforms are better from this point as far as they support a wider range of devices and their APIs give more options.

 Common problem here is also that there are a lot of platforms.
 Talking about OpenSource and Cross-Platform solutions we should say that they are still developing at the moment and are not widespread yet.

-In this article we’ll pay our attention to the Windows Mobile platform.
+In this article, we’ll pay attention to the Windows Mobile platform.

 Microsoft Company released its first platform for inbuilt devices at the end of the 90th.
 In 2002 Windows CE.NET platform appeared.
 And at that time Pocket PC based on Windows CE 3.0 platform and higher were released.
 Further development of wireless communication technologies managed to combine telephone and personal computer.
-Thus Pocket PC 2002 Phone Edition appeared which supported the standards of GSM, GPRS, Bluetooth and wireless HS network access.
-In the same time another device concept was developing that was much similar to the above mentioned but was closer to the telephone then to personal computer.
+Thus Pocket PC 2002 Phone Edition appeared which supported the standards of GSM, GPRS, Bluetooth, and wireless HS network access.
+At the same time, another device concept was developing that was much similar to the above-mentioned but was closer to the telephone than to personal computer.
 This device was named SmartPhone 2002.
 Fundamental difference between Smartphone and Pocket PC is that Pocket PC has touch screen while Smartphone has only control buttons.
 They also had different application scopes and supported different standards and technologies.